Dibido/WoR-CareRobot/vision/agv_speed_calculator/README.md

 Calculates the speed of the AGV using a line sensor and a number of lines on a path.
 Waits for 3 seconds before it starts driving.
 The time difference between the lines is used to calculate the speed.

-The number of measurements to be taken before an average is calculated can be modified by changing the gAmountOfMeasurementsRequired variable and changing the size of the gMeasurementMillis array.
+After the first 2 lines are detected the average speed is calculated and sent to the AGV gateway.
+The system updates the average speed every time a new line is detected and sends it to the AGV gateway.

 ## Connection schema
 The arduino used is an Arduino Nano